MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migrate-scripts.md

 # Customer intent: As a developer, I want to build an AI powered Python app so that I can migrate my Azure AD PowerShell scripts to the new Microsoft Graph PowerShell SDK.
 ---

-# Migrate applications to Microsoft Graph PowerShell
+# Migrate applications to Microsoft Graph PowerShell using Azure OpenAI

 If any of your applications use the Azure AD, Azure AD Preview, or MSOnline PowerShell modules, it's time to migrate them to Microsoft Graph PowerShell.
 These older modules are planned for deprecation.
 Scripts written in Azure AD PowerShell won't automatically work with Microsoft Graph PowerShell and need to be upgraded.
 For more information, see [Why upgrade to Microsoft Graph PowerShell?](migration-steps.md)

-The Python app in this article uses a GPT-4 model hosted in [Azure OpenAI](/azure/ai-services/openai/overview) to update Azure AD PowerShell apps to Microsoft Graph PowerShell.
+The Python app in this article uses a GPT-4 model hosted in [Azure OpenAI Service](/azure/ai-services/openai/overview) to update Azure AD PowerShell apps to Microsoft Graph PowerShell.
 This app was used to help migrate over 600 Azure AD PowerShell scripts in our content to Microsoft Graph PowerShell.
 The process is by no means perfect, but should save you time if you have many scripts to update.
-Internally, we found an estimated time savings of greater than 50% to upgrade the scripts used in our content.
+Internally, we found an estimated time savings of greater than 50% when upgrading the scripts used in our content.

 The app:
-- Maps cmdlets and gets the Microsoft Graph PowerShell equivalents for the Azure AD PowerShell cmdlets in the source script.
+- Uses the [cmdlet map](azuread-msoline-cmdlet-map.md) to get the Microsoft Graph PowerShell equivalents for the Azure AD PowerShell cmdlets in the source script.
 - Attempts to find the least privileged permissions required for the Microsoft Graph PowerShell cmdlets.
-- Finds similar parameters between the Azure AD and Microsoft Graph PowerShell cmdlets and attempts to map parameters and switches.
+- Attempts to map parameters and switches between the Azure AD and Microsoft Graph PowerShell cmdlets by comparing parameter descriptions in the reference content to find similar descriptions.
 - Upgrades the script to use Microsoft Graph PowerShell cmdlets and produces a description of what was changed.

 > [!WARNING]
->  These steps are provided as a best effort and the generated scripts have NOT been tested.
-You are responsible for testing, running, and verifying the scripts.
+>  These steps are provided as a best effort to assist in migrating your scripts.
+Any generated scripts have NOT been tested.
+You are responsible for testing, running, and verifying the scripts yourself.

-## Install the Microsoft Graph PowerShell SDK and clone the doc repos
+## Prerequisites

+Get access to Azure OpenAI, install Python and install the OpenAI Python client library, as described in this [quickstart](/azure/ai-services/openai/quickstart?tabs=command-line%2Cpython&pivots=programming-language-python#prerequisites).

 Follow these steps to [Install the Microsoft Graph PowerShell SDK](installation.md) and verify installation on your local computer.

 The published [cmdlet map](azuread-msoline-cmdlet-map.md) is used to lookup the Azure AD PowerShell and MSOnline cmdlets in your script and find the cmdlets that you need in the Microsoft Graph PowerShell SDK.
-The Azure AD and MSOnline cmdlet and Microsoft Graph PowerShell cmdlet reference documentation is used to attempt parameter mapping.
+The Azure AD and MSOnline cmdlet and Microsoft Graph PowerShell cmdlet reference documentation is used by the Python app to attempt parameter mapping and find least privileged permissions.

 Clone the Azure AD Graph PowerShell and Microsoft Graph PowerShell documentation repos locally: